OCowper/CS2810Restaurant/README.md

 set the goal as clean compile javafx:run

-if you are running in eclipse you will have to check the classpath is set up correctly for the postgres jar by default it's set to look in usr/share/java - as that's where it's stored on nomachine but if you're not on nomachine you will have to change it to the provided jar (comes cloned with the rest of the project): right click on the project, go to Build Path -> configure build path click on the current postgres jar listing, click remove, click classpath, click add external jars, navigate to the top level of the project folder, select the postgres jar there.
+if you are running in eclipse you will have to check the classpath is set up correctly for the postgres jar by default it's set to look in usr/share/java - you will need to change this as below if you are using eclipse right click on the project, go to Build Path -> configure build path click on the current postgres jar listing, click remove, click classpath, click add external jars, navigate to the top level of the project folder, select the postgres jar there.